atticus-sullivan/simple-tag.yazi/README.md

 ```

 > [!IMPORTANT]
-> Deleted files/folders in Yazi will also have their tags cleared.
+> Deleted/trashed files/folders in Yazi will also have their tags cleared.
 > However, if you delete them using a different file manager or through the command line, then re-create them,
 > all tags will be restored.
-Using trash also retains tags, and only permanently deleting files/folders will clear the tags.

 ## Prevews